-If you’re struggling to recruit and keep good staff and freelancers, it might be time to take a look at the bigger picture of how your recruitment process to see if there are any improvements you could make.
+If you’re struggling to recruit and keep good staff and freelancers, it might be time to take a look at your recruitment process to see if there are any improvements you could make.

 A 2014 study found that the average cost of replacing a member of staff when they leave is more than £30,000, with two main factors making up the cost:

 - Lost output while the replacement employee becomes productive (on average it takes 12-24 weeks in smaller companies to reach optimum productivity);

 - Physically recruiting and absorbing a new worker, including advertising costs and agency fees, time to do interviews and admin, and hiring temporary replacements.

 As a small business owner you have control of every aspect of how your business operates.
 The way you treat your staff has a direct effect on their productivity – and so on your own profitability and effectiveness.
 Staff are an expensive investment, but can be your biggest asset.
 Get the whole picture right (maybe not the first time!) and your business can flourish.

 Some areas of your recruitment process you can look to review are: